 This class critically examines and evaluates recent educational innovations, differing educational viewpoints, and alternative educational trends.

 Particular attention is focused on educational practices for the future.
-P: gr st. (F) P: gr st.
+P: gr st. (F)

 ED & HUD 788.
 The Teacher and the Law.
 3 Credits.